RyleaStark/RyleaStark/README.md

 **You're probably looking for...**

-- I helped designed the [WeatherDoge](https://github.com/VersoBit/WeatherDoge) application for Android Devices.
+- I helped design the [WeatherDoge](https://github.com/VersoBit/WeatherDoge) application for Android Devices.
 - XenForo addons such as [XF-Badges](https://github.com/VersoBit/XF-Badges).

 **You _might_ know me from some of my previous projects...**